 i-mode users are charged according to the volume of data they transmit and not for the length of time they are online or the distance over which the data are transmitted.
-The monthly i-mode usage fee for FOMA users is \(\frac{2}{2}00\) per month.
-The basic charge for one packet (128 bytes) of i-mode packet transmission varies according to the packet billing plan selected by the user, but is priced between \(\frac{4}{2}0.015\) and \(\frac{4}{2}0.2\) per packet.
-The basic charge for mova users to send data transmissions is equal to \(\frac{4}{2}0.3\) per packet (128 bytes).
-Therefore, a short e-mail of about 20 full characters can be sent for as little as \(\frac{4}{1}\) and a longer e-mail of 250 full characters would be approximately \(\frac{4}{4}\).
-Passengers can check airline seat availability for as little as \(\frac{4}{5}0\).
-For new Java-related services, users are charged according to the size of the application to download various applications such as games, stock charts, maps and cartoons. mova i-mode users pay us a \(\frac{4}{2}200\) per month i-mode usage charge in addition to the standard monthly charge for voice services.
+The use of i-mode incurs a fee of ¥200 per month in addition to the standard monthly charges for FOMA, mova, and voice services.
+The basic charge for one packet (128 bytes) of i-mode packet transmission varies according to the packet billing plan selected by the user, but is priced between \(\frac{\pmathbb{4}}{0.015}\) and \(\frac{\pmathbb{4}}{0.2}\) per packet.
+The basic charge for mova users to send data transmissions is equal to \(\frac{\pmathbb{4}}{0.3}\) per packet (128 bytes).
+Therefore, a short e-mail of about 20 full characters can be sent for as little as \(\frac{\pmathbb{4}}{1}\) and a longer e-mail of 250 full characters would be approximately \(\frac{\pmathbb{4}}{4}\).
+Also, for new Java-related services, users are charged according to the size of the application to download various applications such as games, stock charts, maps and cartoons.

-There are also additional information charges payable to content providers when subscribers use certain i-mode sites.
-For example, access to Nikkei News service costs ¥300 per month and access to Tenki Plus, which provides weather information, costs ¥100 per month.
-We bill subscribers for content provider fees, and receive from the providers a commission of the information charges for our billing and collection services.
+In addition to transmission charges, there are also information charges payable to content providers when subscribers use certain i-mode sites.
+For example, access to the Nikkei Money & Sports service and CNN, which provides world news, each costs ¥300 per month.
+We bill subscribers for content provider fees together with communication charges, and receive from the providers a commission of the information charges for our billing and collection services.

-In June 2004, we introduced a new flat rate packet transmission service called "pake-hodai", which offers unlimited access to i-mode Internet service and i-mode mail for a flat monthly charge of \(\frac{\pmax}{3}\),900, for users of our FOMA i-mode service.
+In June 2004, we introduced a new flat rate i-mode packet transmission service called "pake-hodai", which offers unlimited access to i-mode Internet service and i-mode mail for a flat monthly charge of \(\frac{\text{\frac{4}}}{3},900\), for users of our FOMA i-mode service.
 At the start of this service, only subscribers of some high-call plans were eligible to subscribe to the plan, however we began offering "pake-hodai" with all new FOMA (voice) billing plans on March 1, 2006.

 By introducing this plan, we added value for our users and expanded use of miscellaneous i-mode contents by freeing customers from concerns about their monthly bill.
-The number of "pake-hodai" subscribers as of March 31, 2006 totaled approximately 5.6 million.
-Also, the charges for packet transmissions other than i-mode communications (such as browsing the web via devices connected to a 3G handset) on the "pake-hodai" plan have been set at \$0.02/packet.
+The number of "pake-hodai" subscription as of March 31, 2007 totaled approximately 9.54 million.
+Also, the charges for packet transmissions other than i-mode communications in Japan (such as browsing the web via devices connected to a 3G handset) on the "pake-hodai" plan have been set at \(\frac{4}{3}\)0.02/packet.